Padi2312/dorcs/docs/02_quick_start.md

 # Quick Start

-So you want to get started with Dorcs?
-Here's a quick guide to help you get started.
-You should also have a look at the rest of the documentation to get a better understanding of the features and limitations of Dorcs.
+I promise you, we'll get over this very quickly. -  _Although you should read the rest of the documentation😉_

 ## Installation